Article Categories

 Types of Joints in Optical Fiber

 Optical fiber is a technology through which data passes in the form of light at high speed.
-It is a thin transparent cable type that is flexible and can be bent easily Fiber optics cable can be joined many times in one installation using joints.
-Joints are used to transfer light from one fiber optic cable to another fiber optic cable and are made up of plastic or glass material.
-In this article, we will explore the various types of Joints in Optical Fiber.
+It is a thin transparent cable that is flexible and can be bent easily.
+Fiber optic cables can be joined multiple times in one installation using specialized joints.
+Joints are used to transfer light from one fiber optic cable to another and are made up of plastic or glass materials.
+In this article, we will explore the various types of joints in optical fiber.

 Mechanical splice